Effects of Molecular Composition and Chain Length on the Interfacial and Thermodynamic Properties of Cyclic and Linear Polymer Blends: Introduction

 \subsection{Models}

-To investigate the behaviour of cyclic and linear polymers at the polymer/vacuum interface, the Kremer–Grest bead-spring model\cite{A14} was employed.
-This model is known for its adaptability to studying various polymeric systems.
-Polymers are represented as chains of sequential monomers with uniform mass (\(m\)), where each monomer connects to its neighbours to form either cyclic (closed-loop) or linear (open-loop) configurations.
-The interaction potential for non-bonded monomers is described by the truncated and shifted Lennard-Jones (LJ) potential\cite{A15} at \(r_c = 2.5\sigma\):
+We used the Kremer–Grest bead-spring model\cite{A14} to investigate the behavior of cyclic and linear polymers at the polymer/vacuum interface.
+This model is well suited for studying various polymeric systems.
+Polymers are represented as chains of sequential monomers with uniform mass (\(m\)), where each monomer connects to its neighbors to form either cyclic (closed-loop) or linear (open-loop) configurations.

+The interaction potential for non-bonded monomers is described by the truncated and shifted Lennard-Jones (LJ) potential\cite{A15} at \(r_c) = 2.5\sigma\):

-where \(r\) is the distance between two monomers, \(\epsilon\) is the depth of the potential well, and \(\epsilon_{\text{LJ}}\) is a constant ensuring continuity of the potential at \(r = r_c\).
+where \( r \) is the distance between two monomers, \( \epsilon \) is the depth of the potential well, and \( \epsilon_{\text{LJ}} \) is a constant ensuring continuity of the potential at \( r = r_c \).

 Bonded monomers interact via the LJ potential, coupled with the finitely extensible nonlinear elastic (FENE) potential\cite{A16}: